newtheatre/history-project/_shows/10_11/the_laramie_project.md

 ---
 title: The Laramie Project
-playwright: Moises Kaufman and the members of Tectonic Theater Project
+playwright: Moises Kaufman and the members of Tectonic Theatre Project
 season: In House
 season_sort: 260
 period: Spring